 Do you agree with all the ideas above?

-Have you started any startup before?
+Have you started any startups before?
 If yes, how did it go?

 Answer me in the comments right now.

-As always, if you liked it, feel free to share with someone who you think needs to read this.
+If you liked it, feel free to share it with someone you think needs to read this.